 The magnificent Scottish Highlands is a truly wonderful place to explore.
 But if you’re short of time or need some guidance on where to go and what to see, that’s where our Inverness and Highland tours come in.
 Not only will experienced guides take care of the itinerary for the day, they’ll also provide the transportation.
 And they’ll regale you with true stories, myths and legends of each iconic location.

 Starting in Inverness, a one-day tour or multi-day tour can take you all around our famous Loch Ness, visiting the beautiful villages and amazing attractions along its shores.
 Or, it can take you into the mountains.
-To see break-taking sights such as Loch Maree, Torridon Hills, Eilean Donan Castle, Glen Affric or the Cairngorms National Park.
+To see breath-taking sights such as Loch Maree, Torridon Hills, Eilean Donan Castle, Glen Affric or the Cairngorms National Park.
 Not forgetting spectacular islands like Skye, Lewis, Harris and Orkney.

 Some tour companies will take you on a private tour or put together a custom itinerary just for your group.
 Please contact your tour operator directly to discuss your requirements.